javiermelo/datasciencecoursera/test.md

 ###run_analysis.R Explained

+It will be listed below the 5 major steps as specified in the project instructions.
+Then under each step, the sequence of explanations about the R code will be included

+1. Item 1
+  1. A corollary to the above item.
+  2. Yet another point to consider.

 1. Merges the training and the test sets to create one data set
   a.
 Initialize file handlers, and verify the existence of the files.
 Script stops with message if a file does not exist. b.Read the files and creates the corresponding data.table for each file